captmomo/news/README.md

 ## Customization

+See https://www.npmjs.com/package/rss-parser for how to use RSS parser.

 ### Feeds

 Feed URLs and their titles are specified in the front matter of each category's page in the format of a javascript array of arrays,